 The Bolshoi Theater School in Brazil, the only affiliate of the Bolshoi Theater of Moscow, was founded in 2000 with the intuition of creating a professional and socially responsible environment.
 The Bolshoi Brazil embraces the discipline and level of perfection in applying the Vaganova method in the same way as the one used in Moscow.
 After eight years of studies the students graduate as professional dancers.
 The institution is located in the state of Santa Catarina, in the city of Joinville, which has a rich tradition in dance and for hosting the biggest festival of the genre in Latin America.

 Each year the students are involved in new productions of the great classical and contemporary ballets.
-In fourteen years of activities, more than 500 performances have been staged by the institution and enjoyed by more than 600 thousand spectators.
+In twenty one years of activities, more than 800 performances have been staged by the institution and enjoyed by more than 900 thousand spectators.
 Ballets such as “Giselle”, “Don Quixote”, “Raymonda”, “Nutcracker” and excerpts from many others, both classical and contemporary, are part of the repertoire.
-Seven countries and twenty one Brazilian states have been graced by these performances.
+Seven countries and twenty six Brazilian states have been graced by these performances.

 Many renowned choreographers from Brazil and abroad such as Vladimir Vasiliev, Philippe Trehet, Alex Neoral, Clébio de Oliveira, Henrique Talmah, Jomar Mesquita, Luiz Fernando Bongiovanni, Sergio Lobato, Cassi Abranches and Tíndaro Silvano have assembled choreographies and productions.
-Vladimir Vasiliev, ex-director of the Bolshoi Theater and current vice-president of the International Dance Council for UNESCO – Executive Committee in Russia, is also a sponsor of the school.
 World famous principal dancers such as Natalia Osipova, Ivan Vasiliev, Andrei Bolotin, Marianna Ryzhkina, Andrei Uvarov and many others often participate in the School’s productions, giving young dancers the chance to learn and be inspired.